isabellaPhung/UCSC-CSE123-S25/doc/common/demo_procedure.md

   2. Manually refresh on the device.
   3. On the device, mark the task as complete.
   4. In the web interface, mark the task as deleted.
   5. Show on the web interface (or S3 bucket) that the task has been deleted.
-FIXME what's the easiest way of showing a deleted task?

 ### Part 3: Setup procedure {-}